 Then there are the horror stories that have made the headlines as well.
 What about the pair of players that literally walked off the side of a cliff while others are being attacked in parks, bushes, and odd places that would probably have been best avoided.
 The men were playing Pokémon in San Diego County when they led them to a dangerous area at the edge of an ocean bluff.
 They reportedly crossed over a fence (not a smart move) and continued to chase their characters when the ground they were standing on gave way.
 Sheriffs in that county urge players to be aware that this is a game and never worth their (players) lives Page Design Pro.

 Who Can Play Pokémon Go?

 Here is the real question which should be asked and obviously, answered!
 Who can play Pokémon Go?
-Since its release on July 6, 2016 in the United States, Pokémon Go has been the number 1 downloaded game on the Google and iOS stores which means pretty much anyone can play.
-If you have an android or iPhonethen you can get this wonderfully FREE game on the respective stores and immediately begin playing.
-But one question which many people are asking is whether or not there is enough data included in the government free cell phone program so that those with Lifeline phones can also play.
+Since its release on July 6, 2016, in the United States, Pokémon Go has been the number 1 downloaded game on the Google and iOS stores which means pretty much anyone can play.
+If you have an android or iPhone, you can get this wonderfully FREE game on the respective stores and immediately begin playing.
+But one question many people are asking is whether or not there is enough data included in the government free cell phone program so that those with Lifeline phones can also play.

 The answer to that may not be quite so simple.
 Still, in effect, the majority of the game is played via the GPS feature.
 The only real data being used is when downloading the game, any updates, and probably in the communications with the server.
 Pokémon Go, while having a dark side as does any app that accesses the Internet, is still a fun activity that the entire family can enjoy and one that gets you gaming hermits off the couch and out into the ‘real world.
 You do remember that don’t you?
 Well, it’s there, so let Pokémon show you around.
 You’ll never believe what you can find just around the corner…